Erythema Toxicum Neonatorum

 Background

-Erythema toxicum neonatorum (ETN) is a benign self-limited eruption occurring primarily in healthy newborns in the early neonatal period.
-Erythema toxicum neonatorum is characterized by macular erythema, papules, vesicles, and pustules, and it resolves without permanent sequelae.
-[1] See the image below.
+Erythema toxicum neonatorum (ETN) is a benign self-limited eruption that occurs primarily in healthy newborns in the early neonatal period.
+It is characterized by macular erythema, papules, vesicles, and pustules (see the image below), and it resolves without permanent sequelae.
+[1]

-A 5-day-old newborn with erythematous papules with A 5-day-old newborn with erythematous papules with surrounding indistinct blotchy erythema visible on the abdomen.
-Image courtesy of Jining I. Wang, MD.
+Erythema toxicum neonatorum.
+Five-day-old newborn Erythema toxicum neonatorum.
+Five-day-old newborn with erythematous papules with surrounding indistinct blotchy erythema visible on abdomen.
+Image from Jining I Wang, MD.

 Pathophysiology

-Increased levels of immunological and inflammatory mediators (eg, interleukins 1 and 8, eotaxin, the adhesion molecule E-selectin, the water-channel proteins aquaphorin 1 and aquaphorin 3, the chemotactic factor psoriasin, high-mobility group box chromosomal protein 1, nitric oxide and its isoforms, the antimicrobial peptide LL-37) suggest that erythema toxicum neonatorum may be an immune system reaction.
-[2, 3, 4] The location of erythema toxicum neonatorum to primarily hair-bearing areas suggests that the hair follicle may be involved.
+Increased levels of immunologic and inflammatory mediators (eg, interleukins [ILs] 1 and 8, eotaxin, the adhesion molecule E-selectin, the water-channel proteins aquaphorin 1 and aquaphorin 3, the chemotactic factor psoriasin, high-mobility group box chromosomal protein 1, nitric oxide and its isoforms, and the antimicrobial peptide LL-37) suggest that ETN is an immune system reaction.
+[2, 3, 4, 5] The localization of ETN to primarily hair-bearing areas suggests that the hair follicle may be involved.
 Additionally, the number of mast cells is increased around hair follicles in involved skin.
-[5]
+[6]

-The eosinophilic infiltrate of erythema toxicum neonatorum suggests an allergic- or hypersensitivity-related etiology, but no allergens have been identified.
+Although the eosinophilic infiltrate of ETN suggests an allergic- or hypersensitivity-related etiology, no allergens have been identified.
 Newborn skin appears to respond to any injury with an eosinophilic infiltrate.
-Because erythema toxicum neonatorum is rarely seen in premature infants, it is believed that immunologically mature newborn skin is required to produce this reaction pattern.
-[6]
+The observation that ETN is rarely seen in premature infants suggests that immunologically mature newborn skin is required to produce this reaction pattern.
+[2]

 Contactants and mechanical irritation have been considered and rejected as etiologies.